Assigning Team Roles

 You can manage team members, assign roles to existing members, or invite others to join your team.

-The Member Center is where you can manage your development team, which can include up to 200 students.
+Your account on the developer website is where you can manage your development team, which can include up to 200 students.
 Team roles are used to assign certain responsibilities to a developer.
 While students can be added only as Team Members, faculty and staff are intended to assume the Admin role in order to be able to invite additional team members, approve digital certificates, create provisioning profiles, and more.
-Get started in the Member Center

 Setting Up Your Development Environment